-This Schedule B sets out the specific terms that will apply to you when you trade TRS on the eToro platform.
+This Schedule B sets out the specific terms that will apply to you when you trade TRS on the etoro platform.
 The terms in this Schedule B apply to you in addition to the General Terms and Conditions, which apply to all of our services.
 This Schedule B does not apply to trading in crypto CFDs, which are subject to the terms set out in Schedule A and Appendix 1 to Schedule A. Capitalised words in this Schedule B will have the same meaning which are given to those word in the General Terms and Conditions.
 If a term of this Schedule B conflicts with or differs from a term in the General Terms and Conditions, this Schedule B will apply.

 What are TRS?